Wurst-Imperium/WurstClient.net/wiki/Commands/say/index.md

 title: .say Command
 layout: wiki
 ---
 Sends a chat message, even if the message starts with a dot.
-Useful for servers that require you to type `.legit` etc.
+Useful if a server admin wants you to type `.legit`.

 ## Syntax
 `.say <message>`